We maintain lighting on public roads.

 Where a streetlight column needs replacing, we prioritise those in the worst condition first and try to combine similar works together.

-We are also replacing all of the old low pressure sodium lanterns (the orange street lights) with new LED lanterns.
-This has been possible as a result of a successful bid for green funding.
+As a result of a successful bid for green funding we’re also replacing all of the old low pressure sodium lanterns (the orange street lights) with new LED lanterns.

 The new LEDs will be pre-set to dim down between the hours of 10pm and 7am unless there is a history of night-time accidents in the area.